Fritz Kolbe: Career

 He was employed by the German foreign ministry in March 1925 as a clerk.
 In October of that year he was posted as a mid-level diplomat in Madrid until January 1936.
+When interviewed by local Nazi party chiefs who asked why he did not join the party, Kolbe's deliberately rambling answers caused him, as he recalled, to be "dismissed as a hopeless case."
 After Madrid, Kolbe was briefly stationed in Warsaw before returning in mid-1936 to Berlin to take care of his dying wife.
 He then worked for Rudolph Leitner and, with him, was posted in the Cape Town German consulate in 1937.
-While in South Africa he socialized with people who, like him, were anti-Nazi, and he was interviewed by Nazi party chiefs who deemed him a "hopeless" Nazi party member.
+While in South Africa he socialized with people who, like him, were anti-Nazi.

 Kolbe's refusal to join the Nazi Party led him to be assigned lowly clerical work in Berlin after the start of World War II in 1939.
 By 1941, Joachim von Ribbentrop was the Foreign Minister.
 He nearly quadrupled the size of the foreign ministry to over 10,000 workers.
 Many were Nazi party members brought in by Ribbentrop to increase motivation to execute Hitler's endeavors.

 Meanwhile, by diligence and skill, Kolbe had earned the trust of the people to whom he reported.
 He was given positions of increasing responsibility in the Foreign Office.
 In 1941, Kolbe was assigned, partly due to his brusque manner and intellect, to Karl Ritter who served in the Foreign Office as a liaison with the military.
 Ritter himself was normally physically located near Hitler's headquarters, the Wolf's Lair.
 Reports from foreign diplomats and up to 120 cables daily from German consulates and embassies were directed to Berlin for Ritter; Kolbe's duty was to read them all and relay important ones on to Ritter.
 He also reviewed and summarized news articles from the foreign press.
 Kolbe realized that his activities were likely under surveillance, given the importance of the work and the fact that Kolbe still would not join the Nazi party.
 Even so, he was one of the "best-informed civil servants in the Foreign Office".